dimitarg/dimitarg.github.io/_posts/2025-01-01-joys-of-messaging.md

 ```

 There's a couple of things above worth expanding on.
-- We only update a row if its id matches **and** it has the expected `currentStatus`, encoding the state machine from above.
+- We only update a row if its `id` matches **and** it has the expected `currentStatus`, encoding the state machine from above.
 This helps avoid duplicate claiming, or duplicate marking as sent / error in case of multiple concurrent consumers.
-- `select ... for update skip locked` means if a message is in the process of being claimed by another consumer, we'll skip over it without waiting.
+- `select ... for update skip locked` means if a message is in the process of being claimed by another consumer and has a row-level lock on it, we'll skip it without waiting.
 This makes sense, since chances are it'll be processed by the other consumer anyway and the wait would have been unnecessary.
-This eliminates row-level lock contention, and will become especially handy once we decide to claim multiple messages in a batch.
-On the other hand, this provides an inconsistent view of the data: if another consumer has locked the row and we thus skip it, but that consumer's transaction eventually rolls back, that message will be lost - i.e. will not be claimed by any consumer.
-For now think fo this as a rare corner case, which we will address later.
+This eliminates row-level lock contention, and will become handy once we decide to claim multiple messages in a batch.

+> As pointed out in the `PostgreSQL` documentation, `select ... for update skip locked` can provide an inconsistent view of the data: if another consumer has locked the row and we skip it, but that consumer's transaction does not eventually commit, the message will be lost - i.e. it will not have been claimed by any consumer.
+We will address this later, together with other message loss scenarios.

 Lastly, `markAsSent` and `markAsError` are implemented in the exact same vein, so we will not review them.

 ## Email sender

-We will not be focusing on actual email sending in this article, but we do need at least an interface to work with.
+We're not focusing on actual email sending in this article.
+We just need an interface to work with.

 ```scala
 trait EmailSender[F[_]]:
   def sendEmail(id: EmailMessage.Id, email: EmailMessage): F[Unit]
 ```

-An actual production implementation would require `F: MonadError` in order to `attempt` sending email and handle errors accordingly, and `MonadCancel` and `Temporal` in order to ensure cancellation, timeout capabilities and so on.
+A production implementation will require `F: MonadError` in order to `attempt` sending email and handle errors accordingly, and `MonadCancel` and `Temporal` in order to ensure cancellation and timeout capabilities.

 In tests, we'll mostly be using a mock implementation which always succeeds, and collects sent emails for tests to then inspect.